Surajtechexpert23/SOAR-FE-Task/README.md

 - **Graphs:** Visual data representation using Chart.js.
 - **Styling:** Styled with Tailwind CSS for a modern and responsive design.
 - **Slider:** Implemented using React Multi Carousel for a smooth and responsive carousel experience.
+- **Message Alerts:** Integrated using React Toastify for elegant and customizable notifications.

 ## Getting Started